 There is also some sort of cave tour you can take, but we didn’t get around to that.
 We just took the regular route.

-4) The trail to scale down the canyon.
+4) Check out the trail that scales down the canyon.

 Now in order to officially enter into the canyon (or do any of the above activities other than stand on the bridge I mentioned), you have to buy a ticket (parking is available near the front entrance).